tagline: From openSUSE

 What is the openSUSE project Release Schedule?

-What is the relationship of the openSUSE project to Novell?
+What is the relationship of the openSUSE project to SUSE?

 What is the difference between openSUSE and SUSE's enterprise offerings?

-openSUSE, created and maintained by the openSUSE Project, is a stable, integrated Linux operating system that includes the latest open source packages for desktop productivity, multimedia, Web-hosting, networking infrastructure and application development.
+openSUSE, created and maintained by the openSUSE Project, is a stable, integrated Linux operating system that includes stable (Leap) and newer (Tumbleweed) open source packages for desktop productivity, multimedia, Web-hosting, networking infrastructure and application development.
 It contains everything you need to get started with Linux and is ideal for individuals who wish to use Linux on their personal workstations or to drive their home networks.

 openSUSE is the foundation for SUSE's enterprise products.
 SUSE refines and enhances openSUSE to create a hardened and supported suite of enterprise Linux products suitable for data center deployments, edge server deployments, business desktops, and business infrastructure deployment.